SanjayThakurathi1/my_shop/README.md

 selectedIndex - the current item index.
 Use this to change the selected item.
-Defaults to zero onItemSelected - required to listen when an item is tapped it provides the selected item's index backgroundColor - the navigation bar's background color showElevation - if false the appBar's elevation will be removed containerHeight - changes the Navigation Bar's height selectedColor - Color of a selected index label - Name of Scrren screen - Widget/Screen you want to Show
+Defaults to zero onItemSelected - required to listen when an item is tapped it provides the selected item's index backgroundColor - the navigation bar's background color

+selectedColor - Color of a selected index label - Name of Scrren screen - Widget/Screen you want to Show navigation items, required more than one item

 BottomNavyBarItem